JakeLardinois/DoorCountyAA/DoorCountyAA/wp-content/plugins/events-calendar-pro/readme.txt

 == Description ==

-<a href="https://evnt.is/3r">Events Calendar PRO</a> is a awesomely dynamic add-on for The Events Calendar that adds more features and functionality to an already robust plugin.
+<a href="https://evnt.is/3r">Events Calendar Pro</a> is a awesomely dynamic add-on for The Events Calendar that adds more features and functionality to an already robust plugin.

 The Events Calendar allows you to create and manage events with ease from right within your WordPress dash; no shortcode is needed (nor is one available).
-With Events Calendar PRO, you can go even further with recurring events, more calendar views (including Day and Week), Location Search, more widget options, and much more.
+With Events Calendar Pro, you can go even further with recurring events, more calendar views (including Day and Week), Location Search, more widget options, and much more.

-Plus, Events Calendar PRO users get access to our premium support forums.
+Plus, Events Calendar Pro users get access to our premium support forums.
 Need help or have a question?
 Post there and we'll get back to you within 24 hours (during the week).
-We're proud of our great support team and want to help you crush it with Events Calendar PRO.
+We're proud of our great support team and want to help you crush it with Events Calendar Pro.

 = Features =

-The following lists the PRO-only features.
+The following lists the Pro-only features.
 For a list of The Events Calendar features, check out that plugin's readme.txt or check out <a href="https://evnt.is/3s">the Product page</a>.

 Just getting started?
 You'll want to watch and read through the <a href="https://evnt.is/3t">New User Primer</a>.